Portfolio overview

 Procurement

 Previous performance audits have identified deficiencies in demonstrating value for money in the department’s procurement activities.
 Establishing and implementing effective arrangements to ensure value for money will remain important for procurement activities delivered by the department.
-There is a risk the department has not improved its performance in this area.
+A recent audit concluded that the department’s procurement of strategic water entitlements was largely effective; however, there is a risk that other areas of the department may not have improved performance in this area.

 Regulation